MPharm Pharmacy with a Foundation Year / Overview

 - Apply through UCAS .

 - Prepare for our MPharm degree if you do not meet the direct entry requirements.

-- Open up various careers - our graduates go into the NHS, industry and more.
+- Open up various careers - our graduates go into community pharmacies, healthcare centres, GP practices, NHS, industry, armed forces and more.

 Attending an open day is a great way to find out what studying pharmacy at Manchester is like.
 Find out about our upcoming open days .

-Tuition fees for home students commencing their studies in September 2023 will be £9,250 per annum.
-Tuition fees for international students will be £28,000 per annum.
+Tuition fees for home students commencing their studies in September 2024 will be £9,250 per annum.
+Tuition fees for international students will be n.a.
 For general information please see the undergraduate finance pages.